-In addition to new formulations and proofs of HMS, mathematicians continued to develop the Hodge theory of matrix factorizations.
+Numerous further articles have elucidated the connection between factorization categories and Hodge theory.
 In \cite{KKP}, the third author, Kontsevich, and T. Pantev give explicit constructions describing the Hodge theory associated to the category of matrix factorizations.
-For the case of an isolated local hypersurface singularity, T. Dyckerhoff proved, in \cite{Dyc}, that the category of kernels, introduced in \cite{KR1}, is the correct one from the perspective of \cite{Toe}.
+For the case of an isolated local hypersurface singularity, T. Dyckerhoff proved, in \cite{Dyc}, that the category of kernels introduced in \cite{KR1} is the correct one from the perspective of \cite{Toe}.
 More precisely, the dg-category of kernels from \cite{KR1} and \cite{Dyc} is quasi-equivalent to the internal homomorphism dg-category in the homotopy category of dg-categories.
-Using this result, Dyckerhoff rigourously established Kapustin and Li's description of the Hochschild homology.
+Using this result, Dyckerhoff rigorously established Kapustin and Li's description of the Hochschild homology of the dg-category of matrix factorizations.
 D. Murfet gave a mathematical derivation of the Kapustin-Li pairing \cite{Mur} which subsequently was expanded in \cite{DM}.
 In addition, E. Segal gave a description of the Kapustin-Li package in \cite{Seg1}.

 Following this lead, several groups of authors extended Dyckerhoff's results.
-A. Polishchuk and A. Vaintrob gave a description of the Chern character, the bulk-boundary map, and proved an analog of Hirzebruch-Riemann-Roch in the case of the category of $G$-equivariant singularities of a local isolated hypersurface ring when $G$ is a finite group \cite{PV}.
-Orlov defined a category of matrix factorizations in the case of a non-affine scheme with a global regular function and proved it is equivalent to the category of singularities of the associated hypersurface in the case when the ambient scheme is regular \cite{OrlMF}.
-K. Lin and D. Pomerleano tackled the case of non-affine matrix factorizations \cite{LP}.
-Contemporaneously, A. Preygel, using genuinely new ideas rooted in derived algebraic geometry, handled the case of matrix factorizations on derived schemes, \cite{Pre}.
+For a finite group, $G$, A. Polishchuk and A. Vaintrob gave a description of the Chern character, the bulk-boundary map, and proved an analog of Hirzebruch-Riemann-Roch in the case of the $G$-equivariant category of singularities of a local isolated hypersurface ring \cite{PV}.
+Orlov defined a category of matrix factorizations for a non-affine scheme with a global regular function and proved it is equivalent to the category of singularities of the associated hypersurface in the case when the ambient scheme is regular \cite{OrlMF}.
+K. Lin and D. Pomerleano also tackled non-affine matrix factorizations \cite{LP}.
+Contemporaneously, A. Preygel, using genuinely new ideas rooted in derived algebraic geometry, handled matrix factorizations on derived schemes, \cite{Pre}.